Austasty/my-firsty/README.md

-this is the files i have in HTml, css and js each folder have its own secific usuageyou are allowed to view fils but dont edit them. it you do, it it plagirism
+This is the files i have made with HTml, css and js each folder have its own specific usage you are allowed to view fils but dont edit them. if you do, it it plagiarism